 "Economic, demographic and technological changes point to the need for our transport system to evolve substantially in future, raising questions of how best to achieve this given the legacy of costly past investments.
 In this book David Metz offers new insights into how the system as a whole needs to adapt, and wise advice about how to bring this about.
 Efficient, clean transportation is fundamental to a healthy economy and society; anybody with an interest in it ought to read Driving Change." – Diane Coyle, Bennett Professor of Public Policy, University of Cambridge

-"This timely and excellent book draws out the lessons of the important changes in travel behaviour which others appear not to have noticed.
+"This timely and excellent book draws out the lessons from important changes in travel behaviour that others appear not to have noticed.
 We have stopped travelling further and faster as we continue to use the same amount of time.
 So it is digital platforms and transport management that are the challenges of the future, rather than the traditional models of how to save time." – Bridget Rosewell, Chair, Driving and Vehicle Standards Agency (DVSA)

-A rich analysis of the modern state of transportation, Driving Change is a key resource for students of transportation studies and policy professionals tasked with both developing infrastructure and the growth of the transportation industry.
+Driving Change is a rich analysis of the modern state of transportation and will be welcomed by students of transport studies and policy professionals tasked with developing infrastructure and the growth of the transportation industry.

 Part I Transport Legacy 1.
 A system under stress 2.
 Twentieth-century travel